danielrotman/upwind-home-assignment/README.md

 ### 4. Heuristic Analysis
 Scans the subject and body for aggressive social engineering keywords (e.g., "Urgent", "Action Required") and suspicious call-to-action phrases.

+### 5. Scan Data & Audit Logging
+Every evaluated email is automatically logged into the SQLite database.
+The system records the sender's details, the final threat score, the verdict, and the specific risk factors identified, providing a comprehensive audit trail for security review.

 ---

 ## 🧪 Testing the System (Demo Mode)